Judge rules Manafort 'intentionally' lied to Mueller team, voiding plea agreement

 A federal judge on Wednesday found that Paul Manafort, President Trump's former campaign manager, "intentionally" lied to Special Counsel Robert Mueller in response to some, but not all, of their inquiries -- a ruling that voids his plea deal and exposes Manafort, at a minimum, to a harsher sentence.

 In her decision, U.S. District Judge Amy Berman Jackson pointedly rejected some of the claims by Mueller's team, while noting that legally, prosecutors were entitled to deference on the question of whether Manafort breached the terms of his plea deal as long as they made the claim in "good faith."

-Manafort seemingly avoided a second trial in Washington, D.C., before Jackson last year by agreeing to cooperate with investigators.
+Manafort, 69 seemingly avoided a second trial in Washington, D.C., before Jackson last year by agreeing to cooperate with investigators and pleading guilty to two felony conspiracy charges related to his overseas lobbying work.
+Prosecutors, in turn, agreed to recommend he receive a reduced sentence.

-Manafort, 69, has denied intentionally misleading Mueller's team and said he is under stress and physically ill.
+Manafort has denied intentionally misleading Mueller's team and said he is under stress and physically ill.

 "The Office of Special Counsel (OSC) made its determination that the defendant made false statements and thereby breached the plea agreement in good faith," Jackson wrote.
 "Therefore, the Office of Special Counsel is no longer bound by its obligations under the plea agreement, including its promise to support a reduction of the offense level in the calculation of the U.S. Sentencing Guidelines for acceptance of responsibility."